Protein Deficiency Symptoms

 Barrack Diego provides an overview of the symptoms that may indicate protein deficiency.

-Symptoms of protein deficiency first appear when your diet lacks protein for a while and your body has not been getting the nutrition it desperately needs to function correctly.
+Symptoms of protein deficiency first appear when your diet lacks protein for a while, and your body has not been getting the nutrition it desperately needs to function correctly.
 When that does not happen, it presents symptoms as signals that something is wrong.
-You must understand these while they are in their early stages and visit a medical professional as soon as possible.
+You must understand these in their early stages and visit a medical professional as soon as possible.

 Loss of Weight

 One of the top symptoms is severe weight loss.
-This is caused by muscle wastage or the breaking down of muscles by the body to extract the protein it needs.
+This is caused by muscle wastage or the body's breakdown of muscle to extract the protein it needs.

 Oedema